Ak-Anuj/waygood/README.md

 npm test
 ```

-Assumptions:
+##Assumptions:

--A student cannot apply to the same program twice for the same intake
+- A student cannot apply to the same program twice for the same intake
--Students can only view their own applications
+- Students can only view their own applications